samgregoost/Beyond_periodicity/README.md

 # Beyond Periodicity: Towards a Unifying Framework for Activations in Coordinate-MLPs

-This repository contains the code for training a NeRF with Gaussian activations as proposed in "Beyond Periodicity: Towards a Unifying Framework for Activations in Coordinate-MLPs".
+This repository contains the code for "Beyond Periodicity: Towards a Unifying Framework for Activations in Coordinate-MLPs".

+##Colab demo
+An easy-to-get-started Colab demo for experimenting with novel activation functions proposed in the paper (coming soon)

+##Training a NeRF
 This code heavily relies on the awesome NeRF implementation provided [here](https://github.com/yenchenlin/nerf-pytorch).

 ## Installation